A Last Will and Testament in Texas lists a person’s wishes following their death.

 The items listed below are what we consider the “meat” of the Will.
-Without the proper drafting of these provisions, The State of the Texas and a judge can take control or possible Will Contests can be filed.
+Without the proper drafting of these provisions, The State of Texas and a judge can take control or possible Will Contests can be filed.

 The word, “bequest,” refers to the act of giving personal property through a Will.
 Below are examples of four types of bequests that you may find in a Will.

 - Conditional: Sometimes, a Will might have a conditional bequest.
-That means the bequest take effect upon the happening or nonoccurrence of a specific event.
+That means the bequest takes effect upon the happening or nonoccurrence of a specific event.

 - Executory: Another type of bequest is known as an executory bequest.
 It stipulates that the bequest will not be granted until an event occurs in the future, if it happens.
 The movie, Bachelor, with Chris O’Donnell is a prime example.
 In the movie, O’Donnell’s character is told that the only way he can receive his grandfather’s $100 million estate is if he is married by 6:05pm on his 30th birthday.
 While that might be an extreme example, it does illustrate an executory bequest.

 - Specific: Another type of bequest is a specific bequest.
 It stipulates that specific items are left to specific individuals.
 For example, “I specifically bequeath my Classic Porsche 911 to my nephew, Timothy Doe.”

-- Residuary: Another type of bequest a residuary bequest.
+- Residuary: Another type of bequest is a residuary bequest.
 This is the bequest that states who gets the remainder of the property left in your estate after all debts are paid and all other bequests are made.

 2. Appointments of Independent Executors, Guardians, or Trustees